 The Company adopted, beginning in fiscal 2010, a long-term incentive program, (the "LTI Plan").
-The LTI Plan currently consists of one two-year performance-based long-term incentive plan (the "2011-2012 LTIP") that provides for a combination of equity grants and performance awards that can be earned over the two year period.
+The LTI Plan currently consists of two two-year performance-based long-term incentive plans (the "2011-2012 LTIP") and the "2012-2013 LTIP") that provide for a combination of equity grants and performance awards that can be earned over the two year period.
 The initial two-year long-term incentive plan (the "2010-2011 LTIP") concluded in fiscal 2011.
 Participants in the LTI Plan include our executive officers, including the Chief Executive Officer, and certain other key executives.

 The Compensation Committee administers the LTI Plan and is responsible for, among other items, establishing the target values of awards to participants and selecting the specific performance factors for such awards.
 At the end of each performance period, the Compensation Committee determines, at its sole discretion, the specific payout to each participant.
 Such awards may be paid in cash and/or unrestricted shares of the Company's common stock at the discretion of the Compensation Committee.
-Upon the adoption of each two year plan, the Compensation Committee granted an initial award to each participant in the form of equity-based instruments (either restricted stock or stock options), for a portion of the individual target awards.
-These grants are subject to time vesting requirements, and a portion of the 2011-2012 LTIP related grant is also subject to the achievement of minimum performance goals.
-The initial equity grants are expensed over the respective vesting periods on a straight-line basis.
-The payment of the actual awards earned, if any, will be reduced by the value of the initial grant.
+Upon the adoption of each two year plan, the Compensation Committee granted an initial award to each participant in the form of equity-based instruments (either restricted stock or stock options), for a portion of the individual target awards (the "Initial Equity Grants").
+These Initial Equity Grants are subject to time vesting requirements, and a portion of the 2011-2012 LTIP and 2012-2013 LTIP related grants are also subject to the achievement of minimum performance goals.
+The Initial Equity Grants are expensed over the respective vesting periods on a straight-line basis.
+The payment of the actual awards earned at the end of the applicable performance period, if any, will be reduced by the value of the Initial Equity Grants.

 The Compensation Committee determined that the target values set under the 2010-2011 LTIP were achieved and approved the payment of awards to the participants.
-The awards totaled \$7,825 after deducting the value of the initial equity grant and were settled by the issuance of 63,099 unrestricted shares of the Company's common stock and \$5,869 in cash in fiscal 2012.
-The Company has determined that the achievement of certain of the performance goals for the 2011-2012 LTIP is probable and, accordingly, recorded \$1,728 of expense in addition to the stock based compensation expense for the three months ended September 30, 2011 related to that plan.
-There was \$661 of expense recorded for the three months ended September 30, 2010 with respect to our LTI Plan.
+The awards totaled \$7,825 after deducting the value of the Initial Equity Grants and were settled by the issuance of 63,099 unrestricted shares of the Company's common stock and \$5,869 in cash in fiscal 2012.
+The Company has determined that the achievement of certain of the performance goals for the 2011-2012 LTIP and 2012-2013 LTIP are probable and, accordingly, recorded expense (in addition to the expense associated with the Initial Equity Grants) of \$1,839 for the three months and \$3,567 for the six months ended December 31, 2011 related to these plans.
+There was \$3,037 and \$3,698, respectively, of expense recorded for the three months and six months ended December 31, 2010 with respect to our LTI Plan.